 Verify the new absolute prestate

-The absolute prestate is generated with the op-program/v1.5.0-rc.4 (opens in a new tab).
-You can use this new absolute prestate (0x0354eee87a1775d96afee8977ef6d5d6bd3612b256170952a01bf1051610ee01
+The absolute prestate is generated with the op-program/v1.5.0-rc.4.
+You can use this new absolute prestate (You should expect the following output at the end of the command:

-- Sepolia: Base, OP, Metal, Mode, Zora, Ethernity, Unichain, Ink, Minato (Soneium)
+) for the following chains:- Sepolia: Base, OP, Metal, Mode, Zora, Ethernity, Unichain, Ink, Minato (Soneium)

 - Mainnet: Base, OP, Orderly, Lyra, Metal, Mode, Zora, Lisk, Ethernity, Binary, Ink, Unichain, Soneium